tjuuljensen/ride-windows/docs/ROADMAP.md

 - `lib-windows.psm1` is still a large monolithic module.
 - Many installer functions repeat the same bootstrap-folder, download, and silent-install boilerplate.
 - External downloads are dynamically resolved from GitHub, vendor pages, raw URLs, and scraped HTML with inconsistent verification.
-- Some tooling is still exploratory, especially `docs/bootstrap.ps1`.
+- The supported one-line bootstrapper now lives in `docs/bootstrap.ps1`.
 - Package requests and modernization tasks were split across multiple loose notes.

 ## Roadmap Principles